Craven Park, Hull: History

-Hull Kingston Rovers moved to the new ground in 1989 from the Old Craven Park which was sited on Holderness Road.
-The new stadium was the first in Rugby League to offer hospitality boxes.
-The stadium was also the home to the Hull Vikings speedway team from 1995 to 2005, but they left when the ground was refurbished for Hull Kingston Rovers to use in the Super League.
-The first match was played against Trafford Borough with a full capacity 8,500 crowd to watch.
-The club convincingly started the new era, and in that season were crowned Division Two champions.
+Hull Kingston Rovers moved to the new ground in 1989 from Old Craven Park, which was sited on Holderness Road.
+The new stadium, costing £4 million to build, was the first in Rugby League to offer hospitality boxes.
+The first match was played against Trafford Borough on 24 September, with a full capacity 8,500 crowd a 48-8 first victory at the new stadium.

-In 2006 the ground and pitch were substantially improved as the club sought a return to the top flight of English rugby league.
+Ahead of the 2006 season, Craven Park's pitch was relaid and widened by 11 m with the removal of the greyhound and speedway track used by Hull Vikings since 1995, with Hull Kingston Rovers looking to make substantial improvements up to Super League standard as they sought a return to the top flight of English rugby league.
 Plans for Hull Kingston Rovers to move from Craven Park to a new purpose-built rugby league stadium to be constructed at a new, unconfirmed site were suggested in 2007, but shortly after this, Hull City Council, in partnership with Kingston Community Developments Limited and Hull Kingston Rovers, announced that terms for lease agreements had been reached to support the long-term future of Craven Park.
 These terms enabled investment and development of the stadium to move forward.

 The initial phase of redeveloping Craven Park was the lease purchase of a temporary seated north stand from Wentworth Golf Club, replacing the use of the inadequate south terrace for visiting away fans.
 Hull Kingston Rovers' second season in the Super League in 2008 coincided with work beginning on the extension of the standing terraced East Stand.
 This extension increased the capacity of the stand by 1,120 bringing its overall capacity to 4,750.
 A similar extension to the opposite end of the stand, which would have increased the capacity again by 1,200, was planned in 2009, but this expansion was placed on hold in 2011 as construction of a new North Stand took priority.